spences10/scottspence.com/posts/2020/11/29/gatsby-file-system-route-api/index.md

 - Validated the pages were created Gatsby `404.js` page
 - Used the MDXRenderer to render out the MDX on the page

-The source code for this walkthough can be found on GitHub in the Gatsby [File System Route Starter] I made.
+The source code for this walkthrough can be found on GitHub in the Gatsby [File System Route Starter] I made.

 <!-- Links -->